Peer Review Guidelines

 Reviewer Responsibilities

-Conflict of Interest: Recuse yourself if there is any actual or perceived conflict: financial, institutional, or personal.
-Notify the editor and decline the review if applicable.
+Recuse themselves if there is any actual or perceived conflict of interest (e.g., financial, institutional, or personal).